lich-bot/mailman-website/content/pages/coc.rst

 ~~~~~~~~~~~

 Members of the community are considerate of their peers -- and other GNU
-Mailman users.
-We're thoughtful when addressing the efforts of others,
+Mailman users, list administrators, and subscribers.
+We're thoughtful when
-keeping in mind that often times the labor was completed simply for the good
+addressing the efforts of others, keeping in mind that often times the labor
-of the community.
-We're attentive in our communications, whether in person
+was completed simply for the good of the community.
+We're attentive in our
-or online, and we're tactful when approaching differing views.
+communications, whether in person or online, and we're tactful when
+approaching differing views.

 Respectful